Hyper-V server connection

 Click Yes to remove the connection and all VMs on the selected server.

-You can choose to delete the jobs that will remove all of the jobs from the storage.
-Or you can choose to orphan the jobs that will allow them to remain in the CFA storage until they removed manually.
+You can choose to delete the jobs that’ll remove all of the jobs from the storage.
+Or you can choose to orphan the jobs that’ll allow them to remain in the CFA storage until they removed manually.